Bicategories in Univalent Foundations: Bicategories and 2-Categories

 \begin{proposition}[\coqident{Bicategories.Core.Strictness}{isaprop_is_strict_bicat}] Being a 1-strict bicategory is a proposition. \end{proposition}

 Now let us look at an example of a 1-strict bicategory.

-\begin{example}[\coqident{Bicategories.Core.Examples.StrictCats}{two_cat_of_strict_cats}] Recall that a category is called \emph{strict} if its objects form a set.
+\begin{example}[\coqident{Bicategories.Core.Examples.StrictCats}{strict_bicat_of_strict_cats}] Recall that a category is called \emph{strict} if its objects form a set.
 Define $\Cat_S$ to be the bicategory whose objects are strict categories, 1-cells are functors, and 2-cells are natural transformations.
 Then $\Cat_S$ is a 1-strict bicategory. \end{example}

 The bicategory $\Cat$ of univalent categories is not 1-strict.
 This is because functors between two categories do not necessarily form a set.